appsmithorg/appsmith-docs/website/docs/write-code/concepts/execute-onpageload.md

-# Executing Queries and JS on Page Load
+# Run Code On Page Load

 In Appsmith, the execution of queries and JavaScript functions can be automated at the time a page loads.
 This feature is essential for initializing the page state, fetching data, and preparing the UI for interaction with the user.
 Automatically running queries and functions provides a smooth user experience by ensuring necessary data is available right from the start.